lp-cast/3lp.me/src/episodes/26/index.md

   [Tidal](https://tidal.com/browse/album/34511438),
   [Discogs](https://www.discogs.com/master/186579)

-1. It’s Nothing
+1. A Place to Bury Strangers — It’s Nothing
-2. Smile When You Smile
+2. A Place to Bury Strangers — Smile When You Smile
-3. Everything Always Goes Wrong
+3. A Place to Bury Strangers — Everything Always Goes Wrong

 ### 2:54 — 2:54